 As opposed to some other states, Australia allows non-residents to buy property in the country.
 However, some restrictions do apply and you will need to apply for approval with the Foreign Investment Review Board.
 It is also possible for expats to get a mortgage with an Australian bank.
 For more information, you can consult the home loan expert’s website, which offers a whole section on non-resident mortgages.

-If your children are joining you for your expat experience, you will be pleased to read that the Australian school system is very good by worldwide standards.
+If your children are joining you for your expat experience, you will be pleased to read that the Australian school system is deemed to be very good by worldwide standards.
 School is compulsory for children from the age of 6 to 16.
 However, most children stay in education or vocational training until they finish year 12 or reach the age of 17-18.
 Parents can choose to send their offspring to pre-school when they are four years old, but as this is a popular choice waiting lists can be long.

 Approximately two-thirds of Australian school children go to public schools, which are government-funded and thus charge no tuition fees.
 Families living in the Australian Outback can arrange for tuition via distance learning or opt for homeschooling.

 There is also a variety of private schools, either independent or with religious affiliation.
 Most of them are listed in the Private Schools Directory.
 There are several international schools among them, most of which use English as their language of instruction.
 In cities like Sydney and Melbourne, you can also find some bilingual schools, such as French, German, or Japanese.

 Due to the general high quality of education in Australia, many expat families do not need to send their children to international schools, opting for public schools instead.
 Some government schools and many private schools attract such high numbers of international students that they offer courses in English as a second language, or even the International Baccalaureate.
 You can search for an IB school in your area via the International Baccalaureate Organization.
 Many universities across the world recognize the Australian Senior Secondary Certificate of Education as well.